mberlin123/Lab-Report-1/index.md

 * `ls : lists the files in the directory you are currently in`

-* `cd folder: move to a sub directory called folder (or a parent directory using cd ..)`
+* `cd folder: move to a sub directory called "folder" (or a parent directory using cd ..)`

-* `mkdir fileName : make a new directory called fileName`
+* `mkdir folder : make a new directory called "folder"`

+* `rmdir folder : remove a directory called "folder"`

+* `touch fileName.txt : make a new file called "fileName.txt" (any other extension besides ".txt" can also be used)`

+* `nano fileName.txt : opens the file "fileName.txt" in a simple in-terminal text editor`

-* `cat fileName : prints the contents of a file called filename`
+* `cat fileName : prints the contents of a file called "filename"`

-Here are some examples of what commands should look like and do in ssh:
+Here are some examples of what a sample of these commands should look like and do in ssh:
 ![Image](Screenshot 2023-04-10 215931.png)

 ## Conclusion